 It made Sakura uncomfortable, being around him.
 The physical difference between his golden good looks and her own drab appearance were stark.
 Sasuke was so far ahead of either of them that he wasn't worth mentioning.
 Of the three of them she was the only one that had remained the same; short, uninteresting, good with paperwork, but otherwise unmentionable.
 A ninja with pink hair.
 It was downright crushing.

 Naruto's grin became slightly worried as he watched her.
 She'd been quiet for too long.
 She needed to smile.

 "Have you been eating, Sakura-chan?"
 Naruto asked as if it was a joke, but Sakura knew him well enough to know that he was needling.
-The minute he latched on to something the Hokage was like a dog with a bone.
+The minute he latched onto something the Hokage was like a dog with a bone.
 The boys were both like that, but Sakura barely registered to Sasuke, so she was safer around him when it involved his tenacity.
 Slowly Sakura chanced looking up, her facial muscles twitching into an awkward, rusty smile.
-Naruto returned it, but there was an uncomfortable sort of intelligence behind his gaze that made Sakura think he knew more than he was letting on.
+Naruto returned it.
+There was an uncomfortable sort of intelligence behind his gaze that made Sakura think he knew more than he was letting on.